vebbling/vebbling/README.md

 ## Install V Language

-Valval framework currently supports the `V language` version is `0.1.24`
+Vebbling framework currently supports the `V language` version is `0.1.24`

 Here are some ways to install V: